-Suppose we want to use our S3 to scribble something like the word "Robot".
-(There is a video of a Parallax S2 doing just that!)
-If you wanted each letter to be separate, you’d need to remove the pen tip from the drawing surface between each letter.
-In handwriting or drawing terms, this called a pen lift.
+Suppose you want to use your S3 to scribble the word "Robot".
+If you wanted each letter to be separate, you would need to remove the pen tip from the drawing surface between each letter.
+In handwriting or drawing terms, this is called a pen lift.
+(Here is a video of a Parallax S2 doing just that.)

 Hardware Hack Instructions

-In a previous tutorial, we learned how to control a Standard Servo by connecting it to our S3’s hacker port.
-We can use a servo to lift the pen between letters or for other special purposes when we are scribbling.
-This tutorial will show you how.
+In a previous tutorial, you learned how to control a Standard Servo by connecting it to your S3’s Hacker Port.
+In the pen lift hack, you can use a servo to lift the pen between letters or for other special purposes when we are scribbling.
+Follow this tutorial to learn how.

 - S3 Robot

 - 1/2" by 1 1/2” piece of double-sided foam tape or similarly sized Command® Strips